Informo/specs/content/information-distribution/source.md

 isolated from the rest of the federation...

-In such an event, the source or sub-source **must** publish a new registration event from its new Matrix user with the `prev_id` key having its previous user's ID as its value, and the `prev_event` key having the ID of the latest event emitted prior to the change as its value.
+In such an event, the source or sub-source **must** publish a new registration event from its new Matrix user with the `prev_user` key set.
+The value of this key **must** be a map in which the `user_id` key's value is the source's or sub-source's previous user's, and the `event_id` key's value is the ID of the latest event emitted prior to the change.

 This key **must** be used by client implementations to link the previous user to the new one, considering both as the same entity.
-A missing `prev_id` key or an empty string simply means that the source or sub-source didn't previously use another Matrix account to publish information.
-In this case, the `prev_event` key can be omitted as well.
+A missing `prev_user` key simply means that the source or sub-source didn't previously use another Matrix account to publish information.

 If the entity is a source (and not a sub-source), trust authorities certifying it as trustworthy **must** update their list of trusted entities by removing the previous user from it, and adding the new one to it.
 The signature associated with the new user **must** be generated from the new user's registration event.

-Client implementations **should** define a threshold for linking a source to its new user.
+Client implementations **can** define a threshold for linking a source to its new user.
 This threshold is defined by the percentage of trust authorities certifying this source as trustworthy that updated their list of trusted sources to reference the new user, within the trust authorities trusted by the user.
 If